 Motivates the allocation of a percentage of the annual budget (CAPEX and OPEX) to implement Disaster Risk Management projects.

-- Duties

-- Responds to disaster incidents

-- Reports to Incident command

-- Procedures

-- Receives emergency reports by radio/telephone or orally

-- Instructs the disaster officials to respond to incidents

-- Places department heads on standby
+- Receives emergency reports by radio/telephone or orally - Instructs the disaster officials to respond to incidents - Places department heads on standby vulnerability or risks relating to the core function of the directorate.

 12.9.
 Director Local Economic Development